 docker run command.

-docker run command is that a Hyper-V container was created from the 'HelloWorld' image, a sample 'Hello World' script was then executed (output echoed to the shell), and then the container stopped and removed.
+docker run command is that a container running under Hyper-V isolation was created from the 'HelloWorld' image, an instance of cmd was started in the container and executed a reading of our file (output echoed to the shell), and then the container stopped and removed.

 When completed, you now have a custom image that contains the hello world script.
 This can be seen with the following command.